Trump and Harris hit the campaign trail days before Election DayExBulletin - ExBulletin

 Trump and Harris hit the campaign trail days before Election DayExBulletin

 Former President Donald Trump, Republican presidential candidate, arrives for a campaign rally in Lititz, Pa., Sunday, Nov.
 3, 2024.
-(AP Photo/Evan Vucci) Evan Vucci/AP/AP .
+(AP Photo/Evan Vucci) Evan Vucci/AP .

 Americans have two days left to choose their new leader in a neck-and-neck presidential election, likely decided by tens of thousands of votes in a handful of swing states.